Marriage Green Card vs Fiancé(e) Visa

 With the Fiancé(e) visa, the United States Citizen files a petition with USCIS.
 This petition establishes that the couple have met each other in person and are free to marry.
 After USCIS approves the case, the Department of State processes the case.
 The foreign national fiancé(e) will receive an interview for the fiancé(e) visa.
 If approved, he or she will then be able to enter the United States.
 Upon arriving, he or she will have 90 days to enter into marriage.
 After the marriage, he or she will then be able to apply for a green card.

-With the marriage visa, the couple will marry outside the United States.
+With the marriage visa, the couple will marry outside the United States before beginning the process of applying for a green card through marriage.
 The United States Citizen or Lawful Permanent resident then files a petition with USCIS.
 The Petition establishes that the couple has a good faith marriage.
 In other words, it is not for a green card alone.
 After USCIS approves the case, the Department of State processes the case.
 The foreign national spouse will receive an interview for the marriage visa.
 If approved, he or she will then be able to enter the United States.
 Upon arriving, he or she will already be a lawful permanent resident and will receive a green card.

 So, with the fiancé(e) visa, much of the immigration case occurs within the United States.
 With the marriage visa most of the immigration case occurs outside of the United States.
 This difference is important to keep in mind in making a decision.